What is a Mosquito?

 fourth instar it changes into a pupa.

 The pupa or "tumbler" cannot eat.
-It breathes through two tubes on its back called a siphon.
+It breathes through two tubes on its back called trumpets.
 The adult mosquito grows inside the pupa and in two days or so, when it is fully developed, it splits the pupal skin and emerges as an adult mosquito.

 The newly emerged adult rests on the surface of the water until it is strong enough to